Bluemoondragon07/chime-theme/README.md

 # 🔔 Chime

 ![](Macaroon.png)

 Chime was designed with a special intention to not overwhelm you with options.
-Customization options are given for various components without going past only what's most important.
+Built on the principle of highly customizable simplicity, **Chime** provides vast personalization options without going past only what's most important.

 # Features (Style Settings plug-in)
-- 12 different color schemes
+- 12 different **color schemes**
-- Two different layout styles.
+- Two different **layout styles.**
 - Hide certain buttons and enable full-screen **Focus Mode**
-- Special settings for the page-gallery plug-in
+- Special style settings for the **page-gallery plug-in**
-- Options for styling blockquotes, headings, checkboxes, links, and more.
+- Options for styling **blockquotes, headings, checkboxes, links,** and *more*.

-# CSS Classes
+## CSS Classes
 Chime includes four css classes that may come in handy to some people.
 ### Wiki-page Class
 Format your note like a wiki page.
 This class floats images and info blockquotes to the right and formats headings and text.
 To use, type `cssClasses: wiki-page` in a note's frontmatter.